usmanhalalit/viocon/README.md

 # Viocon
-A simple and smart IoC container for PHP.
+A simple and flexible IoC container for PHP.